Nekko-Innu/Final_Project_Inteprog/README.txt

 -Entering option 5 enables the admin to view admin logs to view the past changes that were made -Entering option 6 enables the admin to update a room's current status by entering the room id and providing the needed information
-- Entering 0 logs the guest out and returns to the main menu
+- Entering 0 logs the guest out and returns to the main menu Extra Functions
+-Enter the enter button is required to proceed with some parts of the program